 Welcome to Innovative BioTherapies

-Innovative BioTherapies, Inc. (IBT) is a privately held, for-profit company founded in 2003 by Dr. H. David Humes, Professor of Medicine at the University of Michigan.
-IBT is a recognized leader in extracorporeal blood circuit technologies, combining scientific excellence with proven expertise in medical device development, clinical validation, and FDA regulatory pathways.
+Innovative BioTherapies, Inc. (IBT) is a privately held, for-profit company founded in 2003 by H. David Humes of the University of Michigan.
+IBT is a recognized leader in extracorporeal blood circuit technologies, with extensive experience guiding medical device innovations from early product development and clinical validation through the complex regulatory processes of the U.S. Food and Drug Administration.

 David Humes